-In general, unfished and harvested female spawning stock biomass $(SSB{0,iy} \text{ and } SSB{target,iy}$, respectively) were similar for projections of the multi- than the single-species model (Figs. 16,20) due to adjusted age 1 M_1 values for the single species model that match the mean (across years) age 1 M_2 from the multispecies model.
+In general, unfished and harvested female spawning stock biomass $(SSB{0,iy}$ and $SSB{target,iy}$, respectively) were similar for projections of the multi- than the single-species model (Figs. 16,20) due to adjusted age 1 M_1 values for the single species model that match the mean (across years) age 1 M_2 from the multispecies model.

-Inclusion of trophic interactions (predation) in the model resulted in slightly different stock-recruitment curves (Figs. 18, 19), with stronger density dependence for pollock in the single-species model than in the multispecies model (where density dependence would be from non-predation interactions), and peak recruitment occurring at much higher spawning biomass levels (i.e., ~ 3.5 million tons versus ~ 2 million tons for the single species model).
+Inclusion of trophic interactions (predation) in the model resulted in slightly different stock-recruitment curves (Figs. 18, 19), with stronger density dependence for pollock in the single-species model than in the multispecies model (where density dependence would be from non-predation interactions), and peak recruitment occurring at much higher spawning biomass levels (i.e., ~3.5 million tons versus ~2 million tons for the single species model).

-Relative to 2021 levels, the model projects SSB of pollock will increase in 2022 (projected based on 2021 catch) followed by an decline in SSB in 2023 (projected with F{ABC}).
-For Pacific cod the model projects a decline in SSB in both 2022 and 2023.
+• Relative to 2022 levels, the model projects SSB of pollock will increase in 2023 (projected based on 2022 catch) followed by an increase in SSB in 2024 (projected with F{ABC}).
+For Pacific cod the model projects a decline in SSB in both 2023 and 2024.